Here’s how one of my clients’ display network campaigns performed last month:

 Now, take a closer look:

-This is the same campaign, but now you’re looking at AdWords’ “User Location” report.
+This is the same campaign, but now you’re looking at Google Ads’ (formerly AdWords) “User Location” report.
 According to Google, people in the Ukraine, India and the Netherlands showed “interest in” the United States.
 I get how that works on the search network.
 I might not be located in Philadelphia, and yet I’m looking for a service there.
 But how does that work with a display ad?
 I can pretty much guarantee these are not qualified leads.

 It gets worse.
 Here’s Google showing my ad in Iran: